 Overview of concepts of key OC fluxes in lake ecosystems

 For lakes, the term “mass balance” has been broadly used to quantify budgets as the combination of inputs, outputs, and changes to standing OC stocks in the water column and lake sediments.
 Inputs to lake ecosystem OC budgets are the sum of allochthonous (externally derived) dissolved (DOC) and particulate OC (POC) inflows from surface or groundwater sources, precipitation, and litterfall, as well as autochthonous (internally derived) DOC and POC from primary production.
 Outputs from the OC pool include mechanisms that mineralize OC (i.e., photo-oxidation and respiration) and export via surface or groundwater outflows.
-For simplicity in terminology, all mineralization processes are often included under respiration.
+For simplicity in terminology, all mineralization processes are included under respiration.
 Change in storage includes changes in the mass in the water column and lake sediments.
 Outputs and storage are the fates of OC loads, and their balances define the role of lakes in broader C cycling.
 (Box 1, Fig. 1).

 At the global scale, lakes are thought to be net sources of carbon to the atmosphere based on the super-saturation of carbon dioxide (Kortelainen et al. 2006, Tranvik et al. 2009, Raymond et al. 2013) and methane (Bastviken et al. 2011) in lake surface waters.
 OC export is less frequently considered, but equally important, both in terms of burial and the quality and quantity of OC ultimately reaching the ocean via tributaries (Raymond and Bauer 2001, Santoso et al. 2017).
-Because lakes store OC in sediments, they act as sinks in the global carbon cycle (Mulholland and Elwood 1982, Dillon and Molot 1997, Einsele et al. 2001, Einola et al. 2011).
+Because lakes store OC in sediments, they can also act as sinks in the global carbon cycle (Mulholland and Elwood 1982, Dillon and Molot 1997, Einsele et al. 2001, Einola et al. 2011).

 We synthesized existing knowledge of lake OC budgets into a model that integrates these important mechanisms, including both in-lake as well as external (i.e., watershed) processes (Fig. 1).
 Below we described these processes in three main categories 1) allochthony, 2) autochthony, and 3) storage and export.